 - Skin color changes (skin looking unusually white, red, or blue) in your fingers or toes

 Adderall abuse by teens is a growing problem.
-Unfortunately, chronic Adderall use can cause lasting issues for adolescents, including unwanted weight loss and stunted growth.
+Alarmingly, there is some evidence that chronic Adderall use can cause lasting issues for adolescents, including unwanted weight loss and stunted growth.
 A 2016 study published in International Clinical Psychopharmacology found significantly lower height and weight in children using Adderall for three years or more.

 Don’t Wait.
 Get Help Now.